 2. Fat combustion during training and racing

-74% of the athletes also want to know how much fat they burn during training and racing.
-A high fat combustion is associated with a high endurance performance.
-Being able to burn fat saves carbohydrates, which delays fatigue in endurance events.
+74% of athletes also want to know their fat combustion rate during training and racing.
+High fat combustion is associated with high endurance performance.
+The ability to burn fat effectively helps conserve carbohydrates, delaying fatigue in endurance events.

-Some athletes might also be interested in fat combustion related to weight loss.
+Some athletes may also be interested in fat combustion for weight loss purposes.

-Again, the INSCYD training zones can give you the rate at which your athlete burns fat.
-Dive into the details by using the Fat & carbohydrate combustion graph:
+Once again, INSCYD training zones can provide the rate at which your athlete burns fat.
+For a detailed view, use the Fat & Carbohydrate Combustion Graph:

-Read our fat combustion article and download 3 hacks to increase FatMax: FatMax definition, training (zone) and exercise test.
+Read our fat combustion article and download three hacks to increase FatMax: FatMax definition, training (zone), and exercise test.

 3. Fueling strategy: when and how much should you eat

-Last but not least, more than two thirds of the athletes are interested in receiving a fueling strategy for training and racing.
+More than two-thirds of athletes want a tailored fueling strategy for training and racing.

-Creating such a plan is easy.
-The carbohydrate combustion numbers tell you how much your athlete burns.
-Combine this with the amount of carbohydrates stored in the muscle (glycogen), provided by INSCYD, and you know exactly how much energy your athlete needs to consume.
+Creating a plan is simple.
+Combine carbohydrate combustion numbers with the amount of carbohydrates stored in the muscles (glycogen), as provided by INSCYD, to determine the exact energy your athlete needs to consume.

 Download our whitepaper and learn how to create a fueling and pacing plan.